SteepAtticStairs/AtticRadar/README.md

 Virtually all of the code for the doppler dealiasing algorithm comes from [pyart](https://github.com/ARM-DOE/pyart).
 I used their [region-based](https://github.com/ARM-DOE/pyart/blob/main/pyart/correct/region_dealias.py) dealiasing algorithm.
 I go into more depth about the process behind this in the JavaScript dealiasing file in this project.

+The Storm-Relative Velocity implementation comes from [@slash2314](https://github.com/slash2314)!
+Here's the [pull request](https://github.com/SteepAtticStairs/AtticRadar/pull/12) link for more details.

 ## Setup
 ```
 git clone https://github.com/SteepAtticStairs/AtticRadar.git